GooseyHonker/RecursiveSimplicity/README.md

 All references to published works are used under fair use for commentary.

-This content contains AI-assisted copyediting, organizational scaffolding, and provisional citation support.
-All core ideas and final phrasing are the author’s.
-Statements marked [Cite], [Hypothesis], and [Speculative] indicate levels of verification, with citations subject to ongoing review.
+# ✍️ Authorship & AI Collaboration Disclosure

+Author: Charles D. Miller V

+I am the sole author and originator of the ideas, narrative structure, and creative expression in Recursive Simplicity: End the Nightmare.
+All synthesis, metaphor frameworks, and conceptual models are the result of my direct engagement with cited sources, my lived experience as a Complex PTSD survivor, and my own analysis.

+In developing this work, I:

+Personally read and reviewed all primary and secondary sources listed in the References.

+Formulated original interpretations and integrated concepts into my own language and structure.

+Designed thematic and metaphorical frameworks to convey complex ideas with clarity and accessibility.

+I received editorial and technical assistance limited to:

+Formatting citations in APA style and ensuring consistent referencing.

+Identifying opportunities to increase neurodiverse accessibility and trauma‑informed pacing.

+Providing mechanical feedback on structure, clarity, and consistency.

+No third‑party contributor or AI system determined the substance, sequence, or argumentation of this book.
+All such elements are my original intellectual work.
+Any assistance functioned in an advisory or editorial capacity, comparable to that of a proofreader or accessibility consultant.
 This repository is currently under reconstruction for ethics and clarity.
 The model (PSIM(I)) is conceptual and not a clinical protocol.
+Copilot AI helped me replace the discrete sum of parts cognitive bias to the utility score formula in the PSIM(I) engine.

 ⚠️Preliminary Warning⚠️
 ===